Tushar-Shinde31/pandas/README.md

 # End-to-End Pandas for Data Engineering

 A complete hands-on Pandas repository designed for aspiring Data Engineers.
-This repository covers Pandas fundamentals, data manipulation techniques, data cleaning, aggregation, transformations, and real-world project implementation.
+This repository covers Pandas fundamentals, data manipulation techniques, data cleaning, data visulalisation using matplotlib and seaborn, aggregation, transformations, and real-world project implementation.

 ## 📌 What You'll Learn